joeitu/thesis_report/src/21__easy_token.md

  - A button is added to the sign-up page
  - The button redirects to the user ID Provider and ask them to login
- - Once logged in, they are automatically redirected to the SCS sign-up page; even if the user has left SCS sign-up page, the automatic redirection gives a seamless experience
+ - Once logged in, they are automatically redirected to the CSS sign-up page; even if the user has left CSS sign-up page, the automatic redirection gives a seamless experience
  - Now that we have authenticated the user, the script has the necessary authorization to write to the user's WebID document and add the verification token
  - The script adds the verification token to the user's WebID document.